It is important to learn how to survive a summer pregnancy ahead of time.

 4. Avoid Extreme Heat:

-- Environmental (extreme summer heat)
+- Environmental (extreme summer heat, work environment)

 Additional tips to help you avoid extreme heat: